Tropical cyclone development highly likely Memorial Day Weekend, impacts extend beyond Gulf Coast

 As of this writing, enough wind shear (change in wind direction and speed from the surface of the ground to 40,000 feet high) is present to keep the storm relatively weak and unorganized.
 That may change over the next few days as the system moves from an area of high wind shear (unfavorable) to low wind shear (favorable for tropical development).

-The National Hurricane Center states that Air Force Reserve Hurricane Hunters will fly reconnaissance into the system Friday afternoon, if necessary.
+The National Hurricane Center states that Air Force Reserve Hurricane Hunters will fly reconnaissance into the system this afternoon, if necessary.
 The Hurricane Hunters hope to determine if a center of circulation is present, which is one of the requirements for classifying a system as either a tropical depression or tropical storm.

 (Tropical Weather 101: What do the different terms mean?)